Your Guide to the World of African Coffee

 Ethiopia - the birthplace of coffee

 Thanks to Kaldi’s (literally world-changing) discovery, Ethiopia has been heralded as coffee’s mythical birthplace ever since.
-And there’s no doubt in any coffee lover’s mind that Ethiopia continues to live up to this mighty reputation - Ethiopia provides the world with an exceptional diversity of magnificent coffee varieties.
+And there’s no doubt in any coffee lover’s mind that Ethiopian coffee continues to live up to this mighty reputation - Ethiopia provides the world with an exceptional diversity of magnificent coffee varieties.

-Scientists have estimated that there could be as many as thousands of different wild (and so uncatalogued) varieties of coffee beans in Ethiopia alone.
+Scientists have estimated that there could be as many as thousands of different wild (and so uncatalogued) Ethiopia coffee bean varieties.
 If this kind of endeavour excites you, keep your eyes peeled for a coffee that’s been labeled as ‘heirloom’, as this term tells you that the beans’ genetic provenance is unknown.

 Ethiopian coffee is also known for its common usage of ‘natural’, dry processing methods, in which the beans are sun-dried.
 In addition, its famous, trademark flavour profiles include delicate florals, or the rare blueberry note.